Smoak homers, gets winning hit as Blue Jays top Indians 2-1

+TORONTO (AP) — Toronto slugger Justin Smoak spoiled a brilliant outing by Cleveland’s Trevor Bauer, who was two outs from a shutout victory.

-TORONTO (AP) — Justin Smoak tied the game with a homer in the ninth inning and knocked in the winning run with a two-out single in the 10th as the Toronto Blue Jays beat the Cleveland Indians 2-1 on Tuesday night.
+Smoak tied the game with a homer in the ninth inning and knocked in the winning run with a two-out single in the 10th as the Blue Jays beat Indians 2-1 on Tuesday night.

 Smoak got the winning hit off lefty Tyler Olson (1-1), scoring Eric Sogard.